iklionsky/cpuaff/index.md

 ### Pronunciation

 Due to popular demand, we now have a guide on pronunciation.  cpuaff is pronounced "spoof" because all other pronunciations I have come up with sound like garbled French.

-### Releases

-The latest release is [cpuaff-0.0.1](releases/cpuaff-0.0.1.tar.gz).
-To get other releases, go to the [downloads](downloads.html) page.

-For installation instructions, click [here](installation.html)

-To get a snapshot of the repository, click one of the download links on this page.

 ### Licensing